 5. Many prisoners

-The Social Security program prohibits payments to most prisoners, according to the SSA.
+The Social Security program prohibits payments to most prisoners while they are in jail or prison, according to the SSA.
 Benefits are suspended for people who have been incarcerated for more than 30 consecutive days due to being convicted of a crime.

 6. Self-employed people who don’t report